Query Apache Iceberg Tables

 The Iceberg catalog is a service that manages table metadata, such table snapshots, the table schema and partitioning information.
 In order to query the latest snapshot for an Iceberg table, query engines must first access the catalog and obtain the location of the most recent metadata file.
 There are already a number of available catalog implementations, including AWS Glue, Hive, Nessie, and Hadoop.
 Autonomous Database supports the AWS Glue catalog and the HadoopCatalog implementation used by Spark.

-For more information, see Iceberg Catalog, Optimistic Concurrency, Catalog Implementations, and Class HadoopCatalog.
+For more information, see Iceberg Catalog, Optimistic Concurrency, and Catalog Implementations.

 Metadata Files